How to deal with foot and ankle surgeries?

 When it comes to sports injuries, your foot and ankle are areas at highest risk of injury.
 Within sports themselves, injuries are common.
 A foot or ankle injury could result from the repetitive stress of running on hard surfaces, or from the stress of side-to-side activities in sports such as tennis or soccer.
 Other injuries may not be from overuse, but from trauma such as an ankle sprain.
-The most common foot and ankle sports injuries we see are:
+Commonly seen foot and ankle surgeries are listed below:

 - Plantar Fasciitis